TMS Therapy in Logan, Utah

 - There has been a clear relapse or worsening of depressive symptoms

-Maintenance or booster sessions alone (without a full new course) are typically not eligible for insurance reimbursement.
+Maintenance or booster sessions alone (without a full new course) are typically not eligible for insurance reimbursement but could be paid for out of pocket at a discount.